-Growers and pesticide applicators have a number of alternatives when faced with a pest problem: do nothing or apply some type of cultural, chemical, biological, or physical method to mitigate the damage.
-The action to be taken should be chosen after weighing the risks and benefits relative to other actions.
+Growers and pesticide applicators have a number of options when faced with a pest problem: do nothing, or apply some type of cultural, chemical, biological, or physical method to mitigate the damage.
+The action to be taken should be chosen after weighing the risks and benefits of all available options.
 There are many situations where pest control is necessary and chemical controls must be used.
-Certain chemistries are known to have negative and long-term impacts on bees, other pollinators, and beneficial arthropods.
-Others have minimal impacts.
-The pollinatorprotection language that is required to be on pesticide labels will outline how best to minimize these impacts.
-The United States Environmental Protection Agency (EPA) bases the labels they approve for pesticide products on a risk-benefit analysis.
-It is important to work within the system established so that pesticide applicators can have the appropriate tools to help manage pests while safeguarding pollinators, the environment, and humans.
+Certain chemistries of insecticides, fungicides, and herbicides are known to have negative and long-term impacts on bees, other pollinators, and other beneficial arthropods.
+Fortunately, there are pesticides that have minimal impacts on pollinators and beneficial organisms.
+The pollinator-protection language that is required to be on US pesticide labels outlines how best to minimize these impacts.
+The United States Environmental Protection Agency (EPA) works to protect bees and other pollinators by conducting risk assessments and partnering with federal, state, and international partners to identify ways to reduce pesticide exposure to beneficial pollinators, while including appropriate label restrictions to safeguard pollinators, the environment, and humans.
+More information can be found here: epa.gov/pollinator-protection.
 The bottom line is that the label is the law-it must be followed.